Which Of These Statements Best Summarizes Black's Argument

 Statement 1: “Justice demands that individuals actively resist systems of oppression, even if it requires breaking unjust laws.”

-This statement captures the essence of Black’s argument if their focus is on moral imperatives.
-Even so, it underscores the idea that ethical behavior may require challenging authority, a concept central to theories of civil disobedience.
-Also, for example, if Black draws parallels to figures like Martin Luther King Jr. , this summary would resonate strongly.
-That said, it risks oversimplifying Black’s stance by not addressing the conditions under which resistance is justified And it works..
+This statement captures the essence of Black’s argument if their focus is on moral imperatives. , this summary would resonate strongly.
+It underscores the idea that ethical behavior may require challenging authority, a concept central to theories of civil disobedience.
+Practically speaking, for example, if Black draws parallels to figures like Martin Luther King Jr. Even so, it risks oversimplifying Black’s stance by not addressing the conditions under which resistance is justified The details matter here..

 Strengths: Emphasizes moral duty and the importance of justice.